Information about Self-Directed Services

 Mechanisms for Utilizing Self-Directed Services

 - Once the individual and parent/advocate attends a Front Door Informational Meeting, then they will be asked to select a Start-Up Broker.
-The Start-Up Broker is responsible for assisting the individual, their parent/advocate, MSC and other Circle of Support members to develop a service plan and budget to pay for supports and services.
+The Start-Up Broker is responsible for assisting the individual, their parent/advocate, Care Manager and other Circle of Support members to develop a service plan and budget to pay for supports and services.

 - Once the plan and budget is completed, it is sent to the Self-Directed Services liaison at the local Developmental Disabilities Regional Office (DDRO) for review and approval.
 The regional OPWDD Self-Direction Coordinator is Laura Greenfield (firstname.lastname@example.org).